userpn92/mlops/README.md

 ### Kind Deployment Commands

-Once Kind is installed, you can use the following commands to deploy your FastAPI application:
+Once Kind is installed, you can use the following commands to deploy the FastAPI application:

 ```bash
 kind create cluster